Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 It's actually offensive and even anti-Semitic.

-But what she's also saying there is look, we're gonna we arrested you this weekend because even though we don't like your protests in general, we particularly don't like your protests this weekend.
+But what she's also saying there is, look, we arrested you this weekend because even though we don't like your protests in general, we particularly don't like your protests this weekend.

-Now you're supposed to suspend your pro right to protest against a genocide.
+Now you're supposed to suspend your right to protest against a genocide.

-A hundred and fifty people were killed in Gaza by Israel in the last 24 hours, and we're supposed to wait three weeks.
+150 people were killed in Gaza by Israel in the last 24 hours.

-And her explanation for this as to why you're gonna be arrested is yeah, maybe you have a right to protest, maybe, but just because you have a right to protest doesn't mean you always have to use it.
+And her explanation for this as to why you're going to be arrested is, yeah, maybe you have a right to protest, maybe, but just because you have a right to protest doesn't mean you always have to use it.

 No, actually, that's what it means.